Justintime50/Techie-Tinkers/Learn Git/intro.md

 Hey there, let's learn about Git!
 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 Git is easy to learn and has a tiny footprint with lightning fast performance.

+## Installation

+First, let's install Git: https://gist.github.com/derhuerst/1b15ff4652a867391f03.
+If you've installed git, we can move on and clone this Github project.

 ## Repositories

 You may have heard of popular repository hosting services such as Github, Gitlab or Amazon's CodeCommit.
 These are all servicces that house your code in a repository, version controlled, and readily accessible to those with access.
 Doing so through the powerful program of Git allows users to push and pull data quickly and collaboratively.